KKOW (AM)

-KKOW (860 kHz) is an AM radio station in Pittsburg, Kansas.
+KKOW (860 AM) is a radio station in Pittsburg, Kansas.
 It broadcasts a farm–classic country format.

 KKOW is the flagship station for Pittsburg State University football and basketball games.
 Those broadcasts also air on sister station KBZI.

 Programming heard on KKOW includes Coast to Coast AM, America in the Morning, Orion Samuelson's National Farm Report, Mornings with Dalton, Trading Post, Agritalk with Mike Adams and The Sports Drive with Eddie Lomshek.
 Farm reports and classic country music are broadcast throughout the day.